-Not only they began to listen to what she had to say, they acted on what they meant to originally do.
+Not only they begin to listen to what she had to say, but they also acted on what they meant to originally do.

 What strikes me the most was the fact that on each appointment I sat quietly without saying a word.

-My male presence was enough to change their neglected into action.
+My male presence was enough to change their neglect into action.